danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

 GObject is the base type system and object class and is used for most of GTK and related libraries.
 Types are the fundamental part of a programming language like C, to translate a type like a char to the machine architecture with a minimum size like 8 bits and a maximum size.
 GLib provides a type system for GTK related libraries.
 Most of these types are fundamental types that are instantiated by GLib automatically, like a gchar.
 Most objects are created by inheriting from GObject to get memory management, properties like getters and setters, and construction/deconstruction of instances.
 However, not every piece of data used in a GTK application needs all that.
-So other fundamental types are created by defined by Gtk by defining a class and instance structure.
+So other fundamental types are created by GTK through defining a class and instance structure.
 Up until recently, PyGObject didn't support making use of these Fundamental types for data in your program like Expressions, RenderNodes, and Events.
 Let's jump in to an example!

 :::